TheArturthur/CoppermindScraper/Cosmere/Hammond.md

 4.5 Elend

-5 Quotes
-6 Trivia
+5 Trivia
-7 Notes
+6 Notes

 ## Appearance and Personality
+ by  Laura MacMahon
 Ham is humble, long-winded, and kindly.
 He argues about the rightness of the fight they are in.
 He also shows attachment towards his crew and soldiers and wants to make sure there are greater plans for them.
 Ham usually appears content.
 He works to give his family a better life and dreams of moving with them to a city where they can live like noblemen.
 He wants a life without fear or division.
 He has very short hair, and always wears a loose shirt and vest, both sleeveless; however, when acting as General Hammond for Kelsier's army, he wears a uniform which he dislikes.
 He conditioned his support as General to Elend to stop using a uniform, so, he went back to his customary sleeveless vests.